 The distillation: the subtle difference between mezcal and tequila

 To be eligible for export, the mezcal is distilled twice.
 This is done in smaller batches using classic copper stills in the traditional pot still process.
 The separation of the first and last runnings determines the aroma.
-An experienced mezcalero does this solely with the help of their sense of smell and taste and uses no other tools to determine the ideal time.
+An experienced mezcalero does this solely with the help of smell and taste and does not use any other tools to determine the ideal time.